X

 2. Choose easy-to-grow crops

 Plant vegetables with big seeds, such as beans and sunflowers, that are easy for small hands to handle.
 Choose crops with the shortest time to harvest, like radishes and peas, for quick results.
 Check a local planting guide (I have one in my shop) to ensure that you’re planting at the right time so that the seeds will sprout and grow well.
-This blog post lists ten easy-to-grow crops.
+Find ten easy-to-grow crops.

 3. Grow things they like to eat